Shingo Takagi: IWGP World Heavyweight Champion (2021–2022)

+Further championship success (2022–2025)

 Takagi then entered a feud with provisional KOPW provisional champion Taichi.
 This led to a 30-count match, in which Takagi was victorious, becoming the new provisional KOPW Champion.
 The two faced off again at Dominion 6.12 in Osaka-jo Hall in a 10-minute scramble match, in which Takagi again emerged victorious.
 Also at Dominion, Takagi was announced as a competitor in the upcoming G1 Climax 32 tournament, where he would compete in the D block.
-However, before the tournament began Takagi competed at AEW x NJPW: Forbidden Door, a supershow between New Japan Pro-Wrestling and American promotion All Elite Wrestling, where he teamed with Sting and Darby Allin as 'Dudes with Attitude' to defeat Bullet Club's, El Phantasmo and The Young Bucks, with Takagi pinning Phantasmo for the win.
+However, before the tournament began Takagi competed at AEW x NJPW: Forbidden Door, a supershow between New Japan Pro-Wrestling and American promotion All Elite Wrestling (AEW), where he teamed with Sting and Darby Allin as 'Dudes with Attitude' to defeat Bullet Club's, El Phantasmo and The Young Bucks, with Takagi pinning Phantasmo for the win.
 Back in Japan in the G1 Climax tournament, Takagi finished with 6 points, failing to advance to the semi-finals.

+Following the G1, Takagi defeated Phantasmo, retaining the provisional KOPW at Declaration of Power, in a "Who's your Daddy match", thus forcing Phantasmo to call Shingo his "Daddy", whilst dressing up as a baby.
+The final match between the two men took place on October 28, where Takagi once again defeated Phantasmo to retain the provisional KOPW Championship, in a New York City Street Fight.
+In December at JTO 50th Anniversary For TAKATaichi Together, Takagi retained the KOPW provisional championship against Taichi in a Last Man Standing Match, thus making Takagi the official 2022 KOPW Champion.
+On January 4, 2023, at Wrestle Kingdom 17, Takagi competed in the New Japan Rambo, successfully lasting till the final 4 and thus advancing to the four-way match, the following night.
+The following night at New Year Dash, Takagi defeated Sho, Toru Yano and Great-O-Khan to win the 2023 KOPW provisional championship.